Seizures in children may occur as a stand-alone event or may recur (epilepsy).

 Detailed history is of paramount importance in the diagnosis, as key diagnostic factors lie in the history as opposed to ancillary investigations.

-Main treatment options will depend on the epilepsy syndrome and include anticonvulsants, a ketogenic diet, vagus nerve stimulation, and surgery as well as consideration of lifestyle factors.
+Main treatment options will depend on the epilepsy syndrome and include anticonvulsant medication, a ketogenic diet, vagus nerve stimulation, and surgery, as well as consideration of lifestyle factors.

-With the revised and updated classification by the International League Against Epilepsy (ILAE) Commission on Classification and Terminology, generalised seizures are now understood to originate at some point within the brain and rapidly engage bilaterally distributed networks.
+Generalised seizures are understood to originate at some point within the brain and rapidly engage bilaterally distributed networks.
 This can include both cortical and subcortical structures and may not necessarily involve the entire cortex.
-The new ILAE classification presents 3 levels to help guide the clinician: 1) diagnosis of the seizure type; 2) diagnosis of the epilepsy type (focal epilepsy, generalised epilepsy, combined focal and generalised epilepsy, and an unknown group); 3) these two levels help determine the epilepsy syndrome, which is often an electroclinical syndromic diagnosis.
+The 2017 International League Against Epilepsy classification presents three levels to help guide the clinician: 1) diagnosis of the seizure type; 2) diagnosis of the epilepsy type (focal epilepsy, generalised epilepsy, combined focal and generalised epilepsy, and an unknown group); 3) these two levels help determine the epilepsy syndrome, which is often an electroclinical syndromic diagnosis.
 Aetiology is taken into account along each step.

 Seizures may occur as a stand-alone event or they may recur, in which case the term 'epilepsy' is used.
 This topic addresses generalised epilepsies.
 Previous terminology of 'secondarily generalised' seizure (i.e., a focal-onset seizure that spread to involve the rest of the body) has now changed to 'focal to bilateral tonic-clonic seizure'.
 It is also recognised that if the onset of a seizure is unwitnessed or cannot be described, this would be an 'unknown onset tonic-clonic seizure'.